javier-sy/yeste-studio-website/_pages/bio.md

 ---
-layout: single
+layout: page
 title: Bio
 permalink: /bio
+image: /images/bio.jpg
 ---

 [yeste.studio](https://yeste.studio) is **Javier Sánchez Yeste** (1974).

-Sound explorer, graduate in psychology, ex-software engineer, coder, trained in harmony and composition and postgraduate in sound art.
+Sound explorer, software engineer, coder, trained in harmony and composition and postgraduate in sound art.

-Doctoral candidate in Belles Arts at University of Barcelona.
+Doctoral candidate in Belles Arts at Universitat de Barcelona.

 His investigation and artistic work is focused on the aesthetic consequences of algorithmically generated sound structures and his interaction/interference